Edgar Cayce: Arthur Lammers and Ohio period

-1923–1925: Dayton period

-Lammers asked Cayce to come to Dayton to pursue metaphysical truth via the readings, and Cayce eventually agreed; Gertrude was dubious, but interested.
+Lammers asked Cayce to come to Dayton, Ohio to pursue metaphysical truth via the readings, and Cayce eventually agreed.
 Cayce produced considerable metaphysical information in Dayton, which he tried to reconcile with Christianity.
-According to Lammers, the fifth chapter of Matthew was the constitution of Christianity and the Sermon on the Mount was its Declaration of Independence.
-Cayce's subconscious mind seemed as much at home with the language of metaphysics as it was with the language of anatomy and medicine.

 Lammers, who wanted to determine the purpose of Cayce's clairvoyant readings, wanted to put up money for an organization supporting Cayce's healing methods.
 Cayce decided to accept the work, and asked his family to join him in Dayton as soon as possible.
 By the time the Cayce family arrived near the end of 1923, however, Lammers was in financial difficulties.

 At this time, Cayce directed himself to readings centered around health.
 The remedies reportedly channeled often involved electrotherapy, ultraviolet light, diet, massage, less mental work and more relaxation.
 They were noticed by the American Medical Association, and Cayce felt that it was time to legitimize his operations with the aid of licensed medical practitioners.
 He reported that in a trance in 1925, "the voice" advised him to move to Virginia Beach, Virginia.